-Piketberg Museum had a 'stronger' year - not because of finances, but visitor wise.
+Piketberg Museum had a better due to a higher number of visitors.
 Post-pandemic issues were still present, but changes were seen.
 Previous projects and plans such as the annual Story-telling mornings and Grade 4 visits were still not happening, mainly due to schools and organizations not yet operating as in the 'pre-pandemic' days, but other events made up for it.

 Planning for the PPC De Hoek Centenary Exhibition and Coffee table book started in 2016 and reached full execution this year.
 The building of the new premises for this exhibition at the Piketberg Museum started in December 2021.
-The research was completed in May 2022 and the opening of this magnificent, modern, permanent exhibition was on 29 July 2022.
+The research was completed in May 2022 and the opening of this modern and permanent exhibition was on 29 July 2022.

-Piketberg Museum is also part of two local events, namely Last Friday and the Night Market, both which attracts many 'new' visitors to the museum and is very popular.
+Piketberg Museum is also part of two local events, namely Last Friday and the Night Market, both which attract new visitors to the museum and is very popular.
 The museum is also part of the team busy researching and making beautiful mosaic walls for Piketberg which will be erected in a new public area in the middle of the town.

-Other important museum tasks such as conservation, maintenance and research kept the personnel busy and the collection continues to grow and is something the committee and staff are very proud of.
+Other important museum tasks such as conservation, maintenance and research kept the personnel busy and the collection continues to grow.
 The museum manager recently gained the 1 000th artifact to the collection.
-Marketing on social media and in our local newspaper, Die Piketberger, is still a monthly highlight and the feedback received is very positive.
+Marketing on social media and in the local newspaper, Die Piketberger, is still a monthly highlight and the feedback received is positive.
 The articles researched and written for the newspaper is also published in the archive section of the museum's website.
 Various subjects are covered depending on the month, local happenings and even world-wide events.